webmad1019-1/w4d2/README.md

 - Understand how databases provide a persistence layer
 - Mount a basic express
 - Get to install cool dependencies using NPM
-- Understand where these components fit in the backend schema
+- Understand where these components fit in the back end schema

 # Bonus